Beki78/Beki78/README.md

 </h1>

 <h3 align="center">
   "I'm a passionate developer from Ethiopia who loves to learn new technologies.
-As a full-stack MERN developer, I specialize in building robust web applications.
-Currently, I'm expanding my skills by diving into Django for backend development and React Native for mobile app development."
+As a full-stack MERN developer, I specialize in building robust web applications."
 </h3>

 <p align="left">